 - Are you, as the CEO, open to trying out new ideas, even if they are vastly different from what the company has done in the past?
 If so, is this clearly communicated to your team?

-- Do you have time set aside during the workweek for your best employees to focus on innovative projects and ideas, even if it's not necessarily convenient for the company as a whole?
+- Do you have time set aside during the workweek for your best employees to focus on innovative projects and ideas, even if it's not necessarily convenient for the company?

 - Do you handle failure appropriately, encouraging your employees to try again when things don't go according to plan?
 Or do you quickly become frustrated or angry, trying to shift the blame when ideas fail?

-Evaluating the innovation culture of your organization will allow you to determine whether or not your company is set up for innovation success and how you might improve your existing culture.
+Evaluating your organization's innovation culture will allow you to determine whether your company is set up for innovation success and how you might improve your existing culture.
 By ensuring your entire organization understands how important innovation is and then establishing the proper framework for innovation to take place, you will be much more likely to see the critical advances that push you to the forefront of your industry.

 Shifting Your Culture

 If you feel as though your company is failing in the innovation department, don't despair.
-There are several steps you can take to shift the culture of your organization and begin to see more innovation success.
+There are several steps you can take to shift your organization's culture and see more innovation success.

 Recognize different styles of innovation.

 Your company might start with a problem-solving approach to innovation, tackling issues as they arise.
-Over time, however, you might want to embrace a more forward-thinking approach to innovation that pushes your team to imagine the problems of the future.
+Over time, however, embrace a more forward-thinking approach to innovation that pushes your team to imagine the problems of the future.
 There isn’t just one right way to innovate.
 Be open to various styles.

 Encourage every employee to innovate.